dotnet/docs/docs/framework/wcf/samples/wcf-analytic-tracing.md

      \<SiteName>&#124;\<ServiceVirtualPath>&#124;\<ServiceName>

- For self-hosted services, [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)]’s analytic traces do not populate the “HostReference” field.
+ For self-hosted services, [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)]’s analytic traces do not populate the "HostReference" field.
 The `WCFUserEventProvider` class in this sample behaves consistently when used by a self-hosted service.

 ## Custom Event Details
  [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)]’s ETW Event Provider manifest defines three events that are designed to be emitted by [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] service authors from within service code.
 The following table shows a breakdown of the three events.